nanoframework/nanoFramework.Device.OneWire/README.md

 Our low level implementation of the 1-Wire communication uses an UART to achieve precise timing with the less possible burden on the MCU.
 For that reason it requires an UART and shunting together it's RX and TX pins.
 Depending on the bus length and impedance it may be required connecting an external pull-up resistor to provide the necessary signalling for 1-Wire communication.

-**Important**: If you're using an ESP32 device it's mandatory to configure the UART2 pins before creating the `OneWireMaster`.
+**Important**: If you're using an ESP32 device it's mandatory to configure the UART2 pins before creating the `OneWireHost`.
 To do that, you have to add a reference to [`nanoFramework.Hardware.ESP32`](https://www.nuget.org/packages/nanoFramework.Hardware.Esp32).
 In the code snnipet below we're assigning GPIOs 16 and 17 to UART2.

 ```csharp
 //////////////////////////////////////////////////////////////////////